ENCCS/julia-for-hpc/content/interfacing.rst

-Interfacing to C and Fortran
+Interfacing to C, Fortran, and Python
 ============================

 .. questions::

-   - 1.
-   - 2.
+   - Why Julia interfacing with other languages?
+   - How interfacing Julia with *compiled* languages (C and Fortran)?
+   - How interfacing Julia with Python and *vice versa*?

 .. instructor-note::